Synthetic Division Calculator

 At a first look, you may find synthetic division a bit complicated, but rest assured: once you get the hang of it, you'll never look back!

 Synthetic division is most commonly used when dividing by linear monic polynomials x - b.
 Dividing by such polynomials is very important in the context of finding zeroes and factoring polynomials: to verify whether b is a root of a polynomial, we can synthetically divide this polynomial by x - b and check if the remainder is equal to zero.
-For details, check out, where we discuss how to use synthetic division to find the zeros of a polynomial.
+For details, check out the section below, where we discuss how to use synthetic division to find the zeros of a polynomial.

 Keep in mind that synthetic division works for any polynomial divisors: for non-monic polynomials as well as for polynomials of degrees higher than one.
 However, it becomes more and more complicated as the degree of the divisor grows.
 In this article, we'll discuss in detail some synthetic division examples of non-monic linear polynomials b1x + b0 and quadratic polynomials c2x2 + c1x + c0.